The Best Scooters for 9 and 10 Year Olds

 If you're interested in a dirt scooter, consider checking out our dirt scooter buying guide.

 3 wheel scooter are becoming increasingly popular with older children.
 The Maxi Micro and iScoot Pro are both excellent 3 wheel scooters for both 9 and 10 year olds.

 Age and Height Recommendation

 It has an adjustable handlebar with a height range of 67cm to 92cm.
-The handlebar stem is anodised aluminium to prevent corrostion.
-It is also foldable
+The handlebar stem is anodised aluminium to prevent corrosion.
+It is also foldable.

 Super smooth ride